Introduction

 make install

-If the compilation was successful, the compiled files – they are located in the qt5.15 directory – can be copied to the Raspberry Pi.
-We do this using the rsync command again.
+If the compilation is successful, the compiled files - they are located in the qt5.15 directory - can be copied to the Raspberry Pi.
+Again, we do this using the rsync command.

-In the nextblog post, I explain how to use QtCreator for deployment with the compiled libraries.
+In the next blog post I will explain how to use QtCreator for use with the compiled libraries.